Codearte/gradle-nexus-staging-plugin/README.md

 However, there is one caveat. `uploadArchives` from the `maven` plugin is [not supported](https://github.com/marcphilipp/nexus-publish-plugin/issues/8) by nexus-publish-plugin (only `publish...` from `maven-publish`).

+### 3. Why do I get the error ``403: Forbidden`` when trying to close or release the repository?

+First thing is to make sure that your credentials are correctly set, using one of the methods explained in the `Server Credentials` section.

+If your credentials are correct and you still get this error, most likely it is happenning because the repository server for you account is different.
+As of 24 February 2021, accounts created after this date are assigned to a new nexus repository server (https://s01.oss.sonatype.org/).

+To fix this, you need to set `serverUrl = "https://s01.oss.sonatype.org/service/local/"` on the ``nexusStaging`` block on your gradle build file.

 ## Notable users